Sodium Fluoride Varnish 5% offers effective caries prevention and sensitivity relief. Learn application tips, patient benefits, and safety protocols.

 To help you refine your process, we’ve broken down the application into three simple, actionable steps.
 Following this guide will help you deliver reliable results every time, reinforcing your practice's commitment to high-quality preventive care.

-Step 1: Prepare the Teeth
+Step 1: Prepping the Tooth Surface

 Before you even open the varnish, the first step is to create a clean and receptive surface.
 Start by removing any plaque and debris from the teeth.
 While a full prophylaxis isn't necessary, the teeth should be "toothbrush clean."
 Next, focus on drying the teeth.
 Use a gentle stream of air or blot the surfaces with cotton rolls or gauze from your stock of dental disposables.
 You don’t need a completely desiccated field—in fact, the varnish sets upon contact with saliva—but removing excess moisture is crucial.
 This simple preparation ensures the varnish can adhere directly to the enamel for optimal fluoride uptake.